abrahamjimenez/marketing-blog/src/data/post/why-is-seo-important.md

 Believe it or not, websites on the first page of Google are perceived as more trustworthy compared to other websites at lower search rankings.

 Most websites with good SEO have great User Experience (UX).
-SEO isn't just keywords, but optimizing site speed, mobile-friendly navigation, clean structure, and great accesibility features.
+SEO isn't just keywords, but [optimizing site speed](how-to-optimize-your-website), mobile-friendly navigation, clean structure, and great accessibility features.